anthonymcglone2022/style-guidelines/README.md

-# What should go into a style guide?
+# What are the considerations for a style guide?

 **1. Audience**